Freedom for Others and God

 When you start learning about freedom, you may hear yourself say something like, "I am giving them freedom."

-Well, that might imply you do not understand how freedom works.
+That might imply that you do not understand how freedom works.
 You can only give someone freedom when it is actually in your control.
-For example, you can give someone a goal to achieve, unlock their cell door, or give them your automobile keys to use your car.
+For example, you can give someone a goal to achieve, unlock their cell door, or give them your car keys to use it.

-But that is not giving them freedom in the way we are discussing it.
+However, that does not grant them the freedom in the way we are discussing it.
 People are already free to act however they want.
-That is not something you give - it is something that you ACCEPT that it is true.
+That is not something you give; it is something that you ACCEPT as true.

 Are You Controlling Others?